cdlhub/documentation/md/DataConversionComponents.md

 #### coveragetocsv
 ```
-$ coveragestocsv < coverages.bin > coverages.csv
+$ coveragetocsv < coverages.bin > coverages.csv
 ```

 [Return to top](#dataconversioncomponents)

 <a id="events"></a>
 ## events
 One or more event binaries are required by eve and getmodel.
-It must have the following location and filename format;
+It must have the following location and filename;
 * input/events.bin

 #### File format